 Within the UCD Bus Interchange it is anticipated that there will be a high positive impact.
-The significant of effect at this location is categorised as high due to the high volumes of users (cars, pedestrians and cyclists).
-As such, it is anticipated that there will be a High Positive impact to the quality of the pedestrian infrastructure within the UCD Bus Interchange, during the operational phase.
+The sensitivity of the environment at this location is categorised as high due to the high volumes of users (cars, pedestrians and cyclists).
+As such, it is anticipated that there will be Positive, Profound and Long-Term impacts to the quality of the pedestrian infrastructure within the UCD Bus Interchange, during the operational phase.